Rosenberg's Russia: On the election trail

 Yevgeny has worked at the steelworks for 50 years.
 This year he's set up a "Workers' committee for the support of Vladimir Putin".

 "The anti-government protests in Moscow don't reflect the mood of the whole country," he assured me.
 "Working people don't want revolution.
 We need stability, jobs, regular pay packets.
-That's why we're backing Vladimir Putin for president."'Sorting out protesters'
+That's why we're backing Vladimir Putin for president."

 At the tank factory up the road, they pledged their loyalty to Vladimir Putin live on Russian TV.